miqueiasazevedo/simple-algorithms/README.md

 # simple-algorithms
-This repository contain algorithms in javascript of little challenges.
-Ideal for starter programers, like me at moment
+This repository contains small challenge javascript algorithms.
+Ideal for beginning programmers like me at the moment.